 You won’t find any fancy rooftop bars or rowdy nightclubs here.
 That’s not the reason to come to Boca.
 This is a place to enjoy on a day trip from PV or somewhere to disconnect if you want to stay a while.

 It’s a very chilled-out place where the most noise you’ll hear is from kids playing in the river or roosters crowing.

-I love that it’s just a bus ride away from the chaos of downtown PV, which brings me to the next point…
+I love that it’s just a bus ride away from the chaos of downtown, which brings me to the next point…

 Puerto Vallarta to Boca de Tomatlan

 Boca de Tomatlan is easily accessible from Puerto Vallarta.
 The town is just a 30-minute drive south, making it a perfect day-trip destination.

 The most convenient way to reach Boca is by driving, Uber/taxi, or taking the bus.
 By far, the cheapest one is catching the local bus.

 It picks up at this corner in the Romantic Zone and costs only 10 pesos.
 Just a fair warning that it is a very windy road, and bus drivers tend to drive as fast as they can, slowing down for the multitude of topes (speed bumps) on the road.

 While it can be terrifying at times, it is a beautiful ride down the coast on Highway 200 from PV to Boca!
 Once you get off the bus, it’s just a short downhill walk into town.